Crispy, flavorful, and simple coconut chicken using convenient pantry ingredients to make one memorable meal everyone will love!

-- Panko is a Japanese-style breadcrumb traditionally used as a coating for fried or baked foods.
-It's available in major grocery stores near the stuffing.
+- Panko: A Japanese-style breadcrumb traditionally used as a coating for fried or baked foods.
+It’s available in major grocery stores near the stuffing.
 Panko is heavily preferred opposed to regular bread crumbs because they tend to stay crispier longer.
 You may buy seasoned or unseasoned and then add more/less seasonings to your breading if preferred.
 I use unseasoned.

 - Non-Frying Option: Instead of flash frying in coconut oil in steps 4 and 6, you can simply bake the coconut chicken for around 20 minutes (flipping halfway through) and skip those two steps.
 However, we much preferred the taste of the chicken after being pan fried in coconut oil for that brief amount of time.
 It adds another layer of coconut flavor as well as ensures a crispy golden brown crust.